SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Future studies on the current topic are therefore recommended.
 A further study with more focus on X is therefore suggested.
 Further studies, which take these variables into account, will need to be undertaken.
-In future investigations, it might be possible to use a different X in which ...
 In further research, the use of this data as X could be a means of ...
 However, more research on this topic needs to be undertaken before the association between X and Y is more clearly understood.

-## Writing Conclusion

-> Restatement of aims
+## Restatement of aims

+↑ Writing Conclusion

 This paper has argued that ...
 This study set out to determine ...